-eCommerce SEO simply means that your site is optimised for search engines.
+Ecommerce SEO simply means that your site is optimized for search engines.

-Remember, people use search for most enquiries; if your site is optimised for eCommerce SEO, they can find and discover your content, your brand, and your online store.
+Remember, people use online search for most inquiries; if your site is optimized for Ecommerce SEO, they can find and discover your content, your brand, and your online store.

 Ready?
 Let’s go!